Sophomore year is the year of opportunity!

 - Spend a semester in Washington, DC through The Washington Center internship program.
 UNH students have worked in offices such as the DC Public Defender's Office, US Marshal Service, Amnesty International, private law firms and more.

 - Get involved on campus!
 Join a club/organization!
 Check out Wildcat Link for more information.

 - Meet with a Career Advisor to start on your resume, find an internship and discuss all the career possibilities that lay before you.
 It is never too early to start planning your career.

 - Connect with Faculty in Paul College!
 Faculty members provide so much more than just a lecture!
 They are mentors, advocates and your greatest resource to help set the stage for your future success.

 Click here to be redirected to the Undergraduate Advising website.

-During the 2014-2015 academic year the Paul College Undergraduate Programs & Advising Office will host the First Annual Sophomore Conference on Saturday, September 6 from 8:30a-3:30p.
-This day-long conference will help to deepen your connection to the University and allow for self-exploration.
+The Paul College Undergraduate Programs & Advising Office will host the 2nd Annual Sophomore Conference on Saturday, September 12th from 8:30am-1:30pm.
+This conference will help to deepen your connection to the University and allow for self-exploration.
 Joshua Fredenburg, a renowned speaker/author, will start the event off as the keynote speaker.
-Joshua brings 14 years of experience and knowledge on leadership and career strategies that will engage, challenge, and inspire emerging leaders about the importance of possessing effective leadership skills that will make a positive impact on society..
+Joshua brings 14 years of experience and knowledge on leadership and career strategies that will engage, challenge, and inspire emerging leaders about the importance of possessing effective leadership skills that will make a positive impact on society.
 In addition to the keynote address, a series of engaging breakout sessions will be presented by UNH Faculty, Staff, Students and Alumni.
 Session topics include: